 Biltong can also have different spices and flavourings such as chutney, sweet chilli, garlic or peri peri.

-The spiced mince of the dish is topped with an egg and milk mixture before being baked in the oven.
+Minced meat is used and then curry powder and spices are added before the dish is topped with an egg and milk mixture and baked in the oven.
 The origins of bobotie lie in the Cape-Malay community who adopted the dish when it arrived in South Africa with the Dutch.

-Koeksisters are a traditional Afrikaans pastries made from dough which is fried then infused with honey or syrup.
+Koeksisters are traditional Afrikaans pastries made from dough that is fried then infused with honey or syrup.
 No, not particularly healthy but delicious!
-Sweet, stick and crunchy I bet you won’t have only one!
+Sweet, sticky and crunchy I bet you won’t have only one!

 Poitjiekos

-Potjiekos (or small pot food) is prepared outside in a round cast iron pot.
-The pot, or potjie, is placed over a small fire and the meat and vegetables cooked slowly.
+Potjiekos (or small pot food) is prepared outside in a round cast-iron pot.
+The pot, or potjie, is placed over a small fire and the meat and vegetables are cooked slowly.

 Bunny Chow

-Bunny chow consists of a hollowed out loaf of bread or bun filled with curry.
+Whilst not exactly cordon bleu Bunny chow is an interesting South African cuisine.
+It consists of a hollowed-out half-loaf (or quarter loaf) of bread filled with curry.
 It possibly originated in Durban amongst the Indian sugar plantation workers.
 Indian shop owners used loaves of bread as take-away containers so the workers could carry their meal to the fields.

 Although the name suggests the meat used is rabbit the name actually comes from “Bania” who were a caste of Indian merchants who settled in Durban.